SQL Server database mail is a critical component of good communication.

 Select “Next”.

-Specify the profile name and description and press the button “Add…”.
+Specify the profile name and description and press “Add…”.

-Now enter the SMTP server details like name, port, and encryption options, etc.
+Now, enter the SMTP server details like name, port, encryption options, etc.

 Also, specify basic authentication with username and password.